White Front: Origins and initial growth

 After Blackman returned from the Army, he opened a major appliance store across the street from the grocery at 7657 S. Central Avenue called White Front Household Appliance.
 His new store sold large appliances such as refrigerators, washers, and televisions in addition to small appliances such as mixers, toasters, and radios.
-Gradually, his store slowly expanded down the block to occupy most of the neighboring store fronts on Central.
-When the store expanded to the end of the block, the store shorten its name to White Front Appliance and the official address was changed to 7651 S. Central Avenue.
-By 1954, the company changed its name to White Front Stores and started to carry other items besides appliances such as furniture, jewelry, carpeting, luggage, cameras, and silverware.
+Gradually, his store expanded down the block to occupy most of the neighboring store fronts on Central.
+When the store expanded to the end of the block, it shortened its name to White Front Appliance and the address was changed to 7651 S. Central Avenue.
+By 1954, the company had changed its name to White Front Stores and began to carry other items such as furniture, jewelry, carpeting, luggage, cameras, and silverware.

 White Front opened its second store in October 1957 at 16040 Sherman Way in Van Nuys.
 The new store, at 50,000-square-foot, was larger than the original store on Central.
 Celebrities attending the grand opening included Bozo the Clown and Engineer Bill.
 At this time, the leaders of this company were Harry Blackman as president, Sam Nassi as vice-president, and Harry's wife Lillian as secretary-treasurer.
 Ironically, Nassi would return years later to help White Front's liquidate its store inventory in 1973.